Tel: 07971105491

 Body: Wright Solar Fusion E314 AB59D

-According to John Lowrie (the former engineering director who placed the order for the bendy buses) “the bendy buses were ordered to show Nottingham City Council there was an alternative to a tram network.”
-The bus is licensed for 59 seated passengers but with a standing load can carry up to 146 passengers.
+According to John Lowrie, the former Engineering Director who placed the order, “the bendy buses were ordered to show Nottingham City Council there was an alternative to a tram network.”
+The articulated design allowed for substantial passenger capacity, with 59 seated passengers and a total licensed capacity of up to 146 including standing passengers.
+This made them ideally suited to busy urban corridors where demand was high but fixed rail infrastructure had yet to be implemented.

-702, 703, 704 and 705 were new to the 58 route to Arnold, with 701 arriving in the livery 704 can be seen in today.
-701 and 705 went onto Navy Line 48 before the entire fleet of Bendy Buses, then moved onto the dedicated Nottingham Trent University, campus to campus service, Unilink 4.
-This later became GO2 Uni Navy Line 4.
-The route operated from the City Centre Campus via the Train Station, Trent Bridge and Wilford to the Clifton Campus.
-During service on the Unilink 4s, they were all based out of Gotham Depot.
-Over the years the bendy buses became an icon within Nottingham City Centre.
-The end of the road came for them in June 2014, being replaced by 2005 Scania Omnidekkas in August 2014 ready for the next term.
+Vehicles 702, 703, 704 and 705 were delivered new for Route 58 to Arnold, while 701 arrived in the livery 704 carries today.
+In later years, 701 and 705 transferred to Navy Line 48, before the entire articulated fleet moved onto the dedicated Nottingham Trent University campus-to-campus service, Unilink 4.
+This later became GO2 Uni Navy Line 4, operating from the City Centre Campus via the Railway Station, Trent Bridge and Wilford to the Clifton Campus.
+During their time on the Unilink services, the bendy buses were based at Gotham Depot.
+Over time, they became something of an icon within Nottingham City Centre, instantly recognisable due to their length and distinctive appearance.

-704 is now the only surviving mechanically complete example from the Nottingham bendy fleet as all the others except 702 were canabalised for useful parts by NCT and then scrapped.
-703 went to Barnsley for scrap, the others (including 700, the ex Lothian former London Omnicity bodied demonstrator) were broken up at Langar.
-702 has been converted by the Territorial Army for use by a school in Chilwell as a library within the school grounds. £40,000 was gleaned from the MOD towards this project.
-It no longer has an engine or gearbox.
+Today, 704 is the only surviving mechanically complete example from the Nottingham articulated fleet.
+All the others, with the exception of 702, were stripped of useful components by NCT before being scrapped.
+703 was sent to Barnsley for disposal, while the remainder — including 700, the former Lothian and ex-London Omnicity-bodied demonstrator — were broken up at Langar Airfield.
+Vehicle 702 survives in a very different form, having been converted by the Territorial Army for use as a library within a school in Chilwell, with £40,000 of MOD funding supporting the project.
+However, it no longer retains its engine or gearbox.

 Share this page: